djmasde/wmaker/README.md

 wmtimer: is a dockable alarm clock.

+wmeyes: xeyes in a docker "the most useless docker of Window Maker"

 Window Maker 0.17.5:

 Runs ok in 2015, only changues, re formated Makefiles, and configure to actual format, install without problems :)